 Step 2: Customize the plugin’s settings

-If you just need to include a few pieces of information, as in the first two cases studies introduced earlier, you may be fine selecting either posts or pages here.
+If you just need to include a few pieces of information, as in the first two case studies introduced earlier, you may be fine selecting either posts or pages here.
 (Using posts is usually more convenient than pages - just add each listing as a separate post.)
 If you want to keep your directory listings separate from your blog posts, however, you may want to create a custom post type.
-I'll tell you how to do this in the next section.

 Make your WordPress directory easy to navigate

 Continuing to scroll down, you’ll see plenty of additional options.
 You can enhance the usability of your WordPress directory by taking advantage of various options.
 These include adding filters, enabling lazy loading to speed up the table, and choosing how to sort the table.

 All of the settings here can be useful, depending on the contents and purpose of your directory.
 No matter what kind of directory you’re building, however, we’d recommend checking out the filters option:

 You can add filters that allow users to refine their selections.
 Filters appear as dropdown menus above the table, and you can add as many as you need.
 The filter options available depend on the post type you selected on the first page.

 For example, standard blog posts can be filtered by categories and tags, as well as any custom taxonomies added.
 However, other post types that don't have built-in categories and tags will only display the custom taxonomies added to them, which can be created using the Easy Post Types plugin.

 Step 3: Create the individual entries for your directory